yohuan94/Yohuans340Project/README.md

 # Yohuans340Project
 MAS340 Project by William Hong
-A third year interactive project i am using as a part of my portfolio and for people to play around with.
+A third year interactive project i am using as a part of my portfolio, but feel free to play around with it.

 It is unfortunately not finished, so i plan to finish it the way i want it to in the near future.